 According to a source, “Among ever-married adults ages 18 to 29 in America, women are slightly more likely than men to be guilty of infidelity (11% vs. 10%).
 But this gap quickly reverses among those between the ages of 30 to 34 and grows wider in older age groups.
 Infidelity for both men and women increases during the middle ages.”1

 15 Shocking Things Cheaters Say When Confronted

-“My partner cheated and is now angry with me.”
-If you’ve faced such a situation, then you know what we are talking about.
-When cheaters are caught, they start making excuses about it and try to win your confidence.
+How do cheaters react when confronted?
 The more deceitful ones try to send you on a guilt trip instead.
-It is thus important to know what you’re getting into and being prepared for the worst before you confront your partner.
-Here are 15 shocking things cheaters say when confronted that will help you.
+It is thus important to prepare for what they will respond with before you confront your partner.
+Here are 15 shocking things cheaters say when confronted.

 1. “It didn’t mean anything”

 When you are confronting a cheating partner the first thing that he or she will do is to try to win your confidence back and tell you that it didn’t mean anything and that it was a fling of some sort.
 In this act, your partner admits to the act but shows that there were no feelings involved.
 A classic way to cover up.

 It is a way of making sure that the cheating episode doesn’t threaten your relationship with them, that the other thing was a random one-night stand, a mistake, maybe a moment’s weakness.
 They try and score a point by saying that at least they have owned up to it and that cheating happens in a marriage, and it’s no big deal.
 In other words, implying that it is not a huge issue and that you should move on.

 Well, wrong.
 What you should know is, that cheating is always a choice and your cheating partner has given in to the temptation.
 Who knows if they won’t do it again, or haven’t done it before you caught them?

 Related Reading: 8 Things Cheating Says About A Person